gcivil-nyu-org/wed-fall24-team5/README.md

 │ └── templates/           # HTML templates for front-end
 ├── README.md              # This file
 ├── requirements.txt       # Requirements to be installed with pip
+├── .travis.yml            # Setup for Travis CI / CD
-├── .djlintrc              # Setup for HTML linting and formatting └── .pylintrc              # Setup for Python linting and formatting
+├── .djlintrc              # Setup for HTML linting and formatting └── .flake8                # Setup for Python linting and formatting
 ```

 ### Prerequisites